nachivpn/k/README.md

     + Normal and neutral forms → datatypes `Nf` and `Ne` in `src/IS4/Term/NormalForm/Base.agda`
     + `reify` and `reflect` → `src/IS4/Norm/NbE/Reification.agda`
     + Completeness and adequacy of normalization (Theorem 7) → Completeness is called `norm-complete` in `src/IS4/Norm/Properties/Completeness.agda` and adequacy is called `norm-sound` in lines 297-298 of `src/IS4/Norm/Properties/Soundness.agda`

+#### Notes:

+[1]: The interpretation of types in &lambda;<sub>IK</sub> in lines 32-35 differs from the generic one given in Section 2 of the paper for the type &square;A. These are however equivalent interpretations in the NbE model.
+That is, defining ⟦ &square;A ⟧<sub>Γ</sub> as Γ ≤ Γ' ⇒ Γ' ◁IK Γ'' ⇒ ⟦ A ⟧<sub>Γ''</sub> is equivalent to defining it as ⟦ A ⟧<sub>Γ,🔒</sub>.
+To observe this, we pick Γ for Γ' and Γ,🔒 for Γ'' in one direction, and apply the monotonicity lemma twice in the other since Γ' ◁IK Γ'' implies Γ'' ≤ Γ',🔒.
+The latter interpretation is given by the `Box` type in line 23.

+[2]: The logical relation for &lambda;<sub>IK</sub> in the code is actually set up so that the fundamental theorem implies the stronger adequacy statement `t ⟶* norm t` that terms `t` are reducible to their normal form `norm t` (cf. line 195).
+This immediately implies the weaker adequacy statement `t ≈ norm t` that terms `t` are equivalent to their normal form `norm t`.
+Recall that the equational theory `_≈_` can (and is in the code) equivalently be defined as the reflexive&ndash;transitive&ndash;symmetric closure of the "reduction" relation `_⟶_` (`_⟶*_` denotes the merely reflexive&ndash;transitive closure of `_⟶_`).
+The reduction relation is not defined in the paper and the logical relation for &lambda;<sub>IS4</sub> below is only set up to prove the weaker adequacy statement.

 ### Structure of the repository